-Mind you, it’s not like Valentine’s Day alone creates these feelings (often they are percolating for months, or even years) but it is not uncommon for cultural celebrations of love (Christmas and Mother’s Day are not far behind) to clarify, and maybe even exaggerate, what is broken between us.
+Mind you, it’s not like Valentine’s Day alone creates these feelings (often they are percolating for months, or even years), but it is not uncommon for cultural celebrations of love (Christmas and Mother’s Day are not far behind) to clarify, and maybe even exaggerate, what is broken between us.

 But there is a cure for these Valentine's Day debacles, and starting now might be a way that you could plan ahead with your partner to make it a day of healing instead of strife.
-Ponder and discuss any of the following three cures and I guarantee that it will rekindle your love well beyond V-Day and lead to a more sustainable relationship.
+Ponder and discuss any of the following three cures and I guarantee that it will rekindle your love well beyond Valentine's Day and lead to a more sustainable relationship.

 Thus begins the work of loving.
-Holding what we like and don’t like side by side creates more spaciousness in the relationship which is the opposite of what happens when we fixate on behaviors that we don’t like.
-It makes your heart bigger and more capable of other more mature forms of love, like compassion and deep listening.
+Holding what we like and don’t like side-by-side creates more spaciousness in the relationship, as opposed to fixating on behaviors that we don’t like.
+It makes our heart bigger and more capable of other more mature forms of love, like compassion and deep listening.

 It begins by getting stuck in comparing our current sex life to what it was in the early falling-in-love phase.
 It isn’t that an equal dose of passion is not available deeper into the relationship, it is that the work between you generates the sparks, rather than having them emerge from the biochemical drive to reproduce.
 Asking for the kind of intimacy you want is courageous and sexy.
 It gives your partner permission to be sexy in a whole new way.